This post may contain affiliate links. Please read my disclosure policy.

-A couple of my co-workers have been talking about a local restaurant and a wonderful tomato basil soup they serve on occasion.
-While I haven’t tried it yet, I did get ‘tomato soup on the brain’ and set out to make our own at home.
-I wanted it to be cream-free and meatless so I needed a method that would impart tremendous tomato flavor without tasting like a can of stewed tomatoes.
+Back in the day when I worked as an office manager, a couple of my co-workers talked about a local restaurant and the wonderful tomato basil soup they served on occasion.
+While I never tried that recipe, I did get ‘tomato soup on the brain’ and set out to make our own at home.
+I wanted our tomato basil soup to be restaurant-quality, cream-free, and meatless with a lot less sodium.
+This required a cooking method that would impart tremendous tomato flavor without tasting like a can of stewed tomatoes.

 Slice the red onion into quarters, slice the tomatoes in half, add 6 cloves of garlic and toss the whole thing in 1/3 cup of olive oil.
 Sprinkle with sea salt and roast in a moderate (350 degree) oven.
 Slow roasting brings out the sweetness of the tomatoes.